 Translation: Mathilde Nouaillier

-We wish to thank Mr. Yokota for his time and kindness, as well as the staff of Paris Japan Expo who helped us set up this interview, especially Mr. Thomas Quinn.
+We wish to thank Mr. Yokota for his time and kindness, as well as the staff of Paris Japan Expo who helped us set up this interview, especially Mr. Thomas Quinn as well as Maison Wa who gave us the opportunity to extend our interview.

 Shingo Araki (1938 – 2011).
 Animator, animation director, and character designer.
 He is mostly remembered now for his character designs on Saint Seiya.
 He was active throughout all of anime history, on works such as Star of the Giants, Ashita no Joe, Rose of Versailles… His style has influenced artists throughout the ages.